WiiLink24/web/src/content/guide/accounts.md

 ![img2](/img/guide/loginpage.png)

-2. Download the [**WiiLink Account Linker**](https://oscwii.org/library/app/wiilink-account-linker) from the Open Shop Channel and extract the `apps` folder to the root of your SD Card.
+2. Download the [**WiiLink Account Linker**](https://oscwii.org/library/app/wiilink-account-linker) from the Open Shop Channel (if you don't already have it), and extract the `apps` folder to the root of your SD Card.

 3. Launch the `WiiLink Account Linker` from The Homebrew Channel and enter the code it displays at https://sso.riiconnect24.net/device.

 ![img2](/img/guide/linkcode.png)

+## Enabling Domino's ordering

-4. Once you have successfully linked your account, navigate back to https://accounts.wiilink.ca.
+Once you have successfully linked your account, navigate back to https://accounts.wiilink.ca.
 There, you can access the `Food Delivery Settings` tab, select your console's Wii Number, and click on the `Enable Domino's Ordering` button.

 ![img2](/img/guide/enabledominos.png)